The Coronavirus Job Retention Scheme has been extended until the end of September 2021.

 Which employees are eligible?

-To claim for an employee, they must have been on your Payroll on 30th October 2020.
-You must have made a PAYE Real Time Information (RTI) submission to HMRC between the 20th March 2020 and 30th October 2020, notifying a payment of earnings for that employee.
+A PAYE Real Time Information (RTI) submission must have been made to HMRC between 20th March 2020 and 30th October 2020, notifying a payment of earnings for that employee.

 Flexible furlough is another option for employers which means that you can use this scheme on a full or part-time basis, varying the hours worked in agreement with your employee.
-This applies to all employees, regardless of their employment contract type.
+This applies to all employees, regardless of their employment contract type and employees on all categories of visa.

 Employee sickness and absence